ufal/npfl129/exam/questions.md

 - How would you proceed to train a part-of-speech tagger (i.e., you want to assign each word with its part of speech) if you only could use pre-trained word embeddings and MLP classifier?
 [5]

+### Questions@:, Lecture 7 Questions
+- Describe k-nearest neighbors prediction, both for regression and classification.
+Define $L_p$ norm and describe uniform, inverse, and softmax weighting.
+[10]

+- Show that $L^2$-regularization can be obtained from a suitable prior by Bayesian inference (from the MAP estimate).
+[10]

+- Write down how $p(C_k | \boldsymbol x)$ is approximated in a Naive Bayes classifier, explicitly state the Naive Bayes assumption, and show how is the prediction performed.
+[10]

+- Considering a Gaussian naive Bayes, describe how are $p(x_d | C_k)$ modeled
+  (what distribution and which parameters does it have) and how we estimate it during fitting.
+[10]

+- Considering a Bernoulli naive Bayes, describe how are $p(x_d | C_k)$ modeled
+  (what distribution and which parameters does it have) and how we estimate it during fitting.
+[10]